Wizards' Tyus Jones: Another absence coming

 1 min read

-Jones' absence streak will extend to seven games Wednesday due to a back sprain.
-His next chance to suit up is Friday's matchup with Detroit.
+Jones' absence streak will extend to nine games Sunday due to a back injury.
+His next chance to suit up is Tuesday's matchup with Milwaukee.

 More News